sage-code/maj/verbs.md

 Using preposition: bo = about

 * jo diku'be una saga bo la pasa! = I have told a story about the past!
-* tu diku'ga una saga bo la zuka! = you will talk now about the future!
+* tu diku'ia una saga bo la zuka! = you will talk now about the future!
 * nu diku'do una saga bo la nova! = we will talk about the present!

 ## Nominative